LM-SAL/iris_muse_team_meeting/docs/useful_info.md

 ## Food

-Details about lunch will provided at the meeting.
+Lunch options are very limited close to SETI facilities.
+Therefore, on-site lunch will be arranged for interested participants.
+We are still working on the logistics, but we anticipate each meal to cost around $30 per person.
+Please fill the form in the registration.
 Neither breakfast nor dinner will be provided.

 ## Transportation